top of page

 ESTATE: The entirety of property owned by a person.
 Estate also includes interests in property.
 Probate Estate refers to a decedent’s property that is subject to the probate court’s jurisdiction.
 See Probate, Probate Estate.

 ESTATE PLANNING: An area of law concerning the planning, arrangement, management, and disposal of a person’s assets during and after their lifetime.
-Estate planning also includes expressing one’s funereal wishes, and medical preferences in the event of their incapacity.
+Estate Planning also includes expressing one’s funereal wishes, and medical preferences in the event of their incapacity.

 EXECUTOR: The person or entity appointed by a testator to administer the testator’s estate according to the provisions of the testator’s will.
 See Administrator, Estate, Probate Estate.